 Tips and tricks for getting the MOST out of your veggie patch.
 Or your fruit trees/bushes.
 Fruits will be first, true vegetables second in the lineup.
 I’m especially no expert on fruit trees yet — last year was my first to have them aboard, but perhaps this year will provide a difference.
 I am HOPING.
-For some reason, I’ve not really posted about growing my own veggies yet.
+For some reason, I’ve only started posting about growing my own veggies.

 Container Citrus Trees – They’ve just arrived when I made that post, so no info on longevity in this post.
 (Note, as of June 15th 2018, they are still alive, but not prolific by any means.)

 Of Apple and Olive Trees – They’ve just arrived when I made that post, so no info on longevity in this post.
 (Note, as of June 15th 2018, the apples are still alive, but not prolific by any means.
 The olive bit the dust.)

 The Australian Finger Lime (Paired with Scallops) – A sampling of a finger lime I grew here.